kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 **NOTE on the NOTE above**:
 Thats at least not true for running on Docker (CentOS 7) with caddy as reverse proxy. chain=FORWARD is absolutely fine and working with caddy as reverse proxy.

-You need to restart fail2ban for changes to take effect:
+Reload fail2ban for changes to take effect:

-`sudo systemctl restart fail2ban`
+`sudo systemctl reload fail2ban`

 Feel free to change the options as you see fit.